-Students VOTE for who they think should win.
-The winner gets £500 to spend on further engagement to encourage more young people into medicine.
+- choose the winner — they VOTE for their favourite to win a prize of £500 to spend on further engagement to encourage more young people into careers in the NHS.

 How much time will it take?